drissamri/beautiful-jekyll/_posts/2017-02-22-trusting-lets-encrypt-java.md

 Save this script as `install-certs.sh`.
 You can call this script using the following command: `sh install-certs.sh $(/usr/libexec/java_home -v '1.8*')`.
 Fill in the 1.8* with your current JDK version if you have multiple JDK 1.8.X on your machine, or if you are using an older JDK.
 After running this script and restarting your Java application, it should work fine without the certificate error.

-## Package a custom truststore with the certificate in your application
+## Package a custom truststore in your application

 If you are unable to upgrade the JDK, and not able to modify the server's JDK truststore (e.g. on a cloud environment) you can always package a custom truststore in your application.
 Either copy the cacerts from a local newer JDK or use the automated way above and package the resulting `cacerts` with your WAR/JAR.
 Here's an example of creating a RestTemplate using a custom cacerts truststore that is available on the classpath: